Out-of-plane magnetic anisotropy in bulk ilmenite $\text{CoTiO}_3$: Results and discussion

 To analyze the magnetic structure of cobalt titanate, we perform total energy calculations for various magnetic configurations: the G-AFM structure, the ferromagnetic (FM) and ``full-antiferromagnetic" (F-AFM) structures shown in Fig.\ref{fig:mag_structure}.
 We find that for all considered ($U_{\text{Ti}}$,$U_{\text{Co}}$) pairs, the energy ordering of the three structures is the same: the G-AFM configuration is the ground-state of the system, followed by the ferromagnetic FM state, with the full-antiferromagnetic F-AFM structure presenting a considerable higher energy.
 We refer to the energetic difference between the G-AFM and the FM structures as $\Delta E_1$, and label the difference between the G-AFM and F-AFM states as $\Delta E_2$.

 In the G-AFM state, all cobalt atoms have a local magnetic moment of $\pm |\mu_{Co}|$, where $|\mu_{Co}|$ ranges from 2.5 $\mu_{B}$ (GGA) to 2.8 $\mu_{B}$ ($U_{\text{Ti}}$=6, $U_{\text{Co}}$=5).
 This change in the local magnetic moment is also the cause of the localization effect due to the $U$ parameters, which concentrates the electronic density around the cobalt atoms as the $U$ parameters increase.
-The calculated magnetic dipole moments are close to the expected S=3/2 value derived from Hund's rules, and the slight difference can be attributed to the fact that the local magnetization is numerically computed by integrating in the spherical region given by the Wigner-Seitz radius, which can lead to an underestimation of the measured magnetization.
+The calculated magnetic moments are close to the expected S=3/2 value derived from Hund's rules, and the slight difference can be attributed to the fact that the local magnetization is numerically computed by integrating in the spherical region given by the Wigner-Seitz radius, which can lead to an underestimation of the measured magnetization.
 However, it should not be forgotten that due to the hybridization mentioned in the previous section, cobalt presents a non-negligible covalence that modifies the ionic Co$^{2+}$ picture.

 The previously defined energy differences $\Delta E_1$ and $\Delta E_2$ can be linked to the thermal energy needed to invert the spin ordering of their respective coupling, which causes a phase transition.
 A critical temperature can be associated with each of these transitions, e.g. in the form of $k_B T_i = \Delta E_i/N_{Co}$.
 The inter-layer superexchange $J_1$ and intra-layer direct exchange $J_2$ couplings can also be calculated from these energies (see Appendix D).
 We get approximate values of $J_1$ = 1.33 meV and $J_2$ = -1.25 meV in the $U_{\text{Co}}$=$U_{\text{Ti}}$=4.0 eV case.
-These values have not to be confused with the ones in Refs.\cite{DiracMagnons,DUBROVIN2020157633}, which are calculated for a different model Hamiltonian.
+These values have not to be confused with the ones in Refs.\cite{DiracMagnons,DUBROVIN2020157633}, which are calculated for different model Hamiltonians and other DFT approaches.